 You have a suitcase with wheels

-Self explanatory.
+Self-explanatory.
 You want to travel with a suitcase that has wheels.
-You probably stay longer in each place you visit and prefer to carry a litle more than just the bare necessities.
+You probably stay longer in each place you visit and prefer to carry a little more than just the bare necessities.

 9- How Much Money You Got?

 For you, luxury travel goes beyond staying in a four-star hotel or sipping champagne on a yacht in the Bahamas.
 It’s more about a unique experience.
 Those rare ones that have all the tiny details covered where you feel pampered, and all your personal needs are met.

 No work, no stressing, just relaxing and upon your return home, you feel refreshed.

 Take a cue from these luxury travellers: A luxury travel blog

 You might be surprised to know that a large part of the traveller I know are budget travellers.

 A budget traveller is someone who either does not have a lot of money to spend on Five-star hotels or chooses to travel on a budget so that they can travel longer and make their money stretch as far as possible.
 Typically you try to keep your expenses down by eating on the cheap, staying in low-cost accommodations, hostels and take public transportation over more expensive modes of transportation.

 10- Do you travel alone or with others